 - Configure package retention policies (when using the built-in feed).
 Just like deployments, Octopus will keep every package in the internal feed forever.
 The package retention policy controls this.
 It is a separate setting as you might have different rules for deployments than you do for packages.
 Please see our section on built-in feed retention policy for more details.

 Customers electing to use Octopus Cloud don't have the same maintenance responsibilities of the Octopus Server as customers who elect to self-host.
 We handle all the upgrades and database maintenance for you.

 We impose storage limits on your instance to keep your file consumption and database size as small as possible.

-- All lifecycle retention policies have a default of 30 days instead of forever.
+- All lifecycle retention policies have a default of

 Octopus Cloud and Self-Hosted Octopus Deploy

 Customers on either platform will need to make some configuration changes to keep Octopus Deploy running as smoothly as possible.